Home Planning & Renovations

 A good way to keep the shower area well-lit is to place one or two recessed lights on the ceiling.
 Alternatively, you can use multiple small fixtures along the sides of your shower walls.
 If you’re changing the look of your bathroom, invest in lights that will fit the new design and make a statement.

-For this step, you should hire an electrician, especially if you have never dealt with home wiring previously and if the dimensions of new fixtures differ from your past ones.
+For this step, you should hire an electrician, especially if you have never dealt with home wiring previously and if the dimensions of the new fixtures differ from your past ones.

 Two Ways to Waterproof Your Shower